dwalldorf/timetrack/README.md

   - [mongo](docker/containers/mongo)

 ## Run it
-In the root of the project, type `make build && make up` to build the project all components in docker containers.
+In the root of the project, type `make build && make up` to build the project and run all components in docker containers.

 For development, you may want to `make run-env`, which will start required components such as mongo and a container to monitor the frontend and rebuild it on the fly, but shutdown the backend so you can start it on your machine.